 - Item codes in ServiceTrade invoices correspond to item numbers in QuickBooks.
 (Note: Quickbooks Web Connector cannot create item names with colons.
 If you wish to use an item name with a colon, you must create it in QuickBooks first.)

 - Item descriptions on ServiceTrade invoices correspond to descriptions in QuickBooks.
 The ServiceTrade item description always wins, and will be displayed on the invoice in QB.

-- PO numbers will transfer from ServiceTrade if you have a custom field named "PO" in QuickBooks.
+- PO numbers will transfer from ServiceTrade to the PO No. field (QuickBooks Desktop) or a custom field named "PO" (QuickBooks Online).

 - Pricing on an invoice in Quickbooks that came from ServiceTrade will always have the same pricing as on the ServiceTrade invoice.
 Default QuickBooks pricing is only considered when a QuickBooks user manually makes an invoice in QuickBooks.

 - If an item has an item code in ServiceTrade, we will attempt to match with an item number in QuickBooks.
 If there is no item code or no match, the descriptions will be matched up.
 If a match is not found in QuickBooks and the ServiceTrade item has an item code, a new QuickBooks item is created.

 How to avoid creating new items in Quickbooks:

 It might be your preference to keep tight controls on your Quickbooks product/item list, for reporting purposes perhaps.
 If this is

 A random item such as "thingamajig" or 'Misc" can be created in QuickBooks, even if an item code was not specified.
 This behavior, if desired, requires many-to-one mapping to be enabled in ServiceTrade.
 To enable this many-to-one mapping:

 - Navigate in the full ServiceTrade web app to Account Settings -> Integrations -> QuickBooks.